 As with the Introductory Session, groups requiring the workshop will usually need to arrange the venue, the publicity and the overhead projector.
 If the group is small, less than six or seven, an information workshop in someone's house would be fine - and we probably wouldn't need an overhead projector.
 A bigger group would require a venue similar to that detailed in the Introductory Session.

-For any workshop we'll have copies of CATalyst's TNR Manual for Ireland - How to Help Feral Cats - available for distribution (note the manual is available to download free here).
+For any workshop we'll have copies of CATalyst's TNR Manual for Ireland - How to Help Community Cats - available for distribution (note the manual is available to download free here).
 We'll also have leaflets relevant to TNR.
 If you've any relevant literature, please do bring it along.